-When you were little, the job of a writer seemed so romantic.
+As a child, the life of a writer seemed so enchanting.

 - Organize your time better to set up a regular writing schedule (easier said than done, I know!)

 - Hire a virtual assistant to take some load off your back

 - Write whenever the inspiration hits, even if you need to do it on your phone